munachisonwadike/TaxiDataAnalysis/README.md

 # TaxiDataAnalysis

-An attempt to use Taxi Data from New York TLC to predict speed of a journey based on a pickup location
+An work that builds on previous work in analysing Taxi Data from New York TLC.
+The focus is on predicting speed of a journey based on a pickup location to maximise income for taxi drivers.
+The approach taken is easily understood from the jupyter notebook, and a slide presentation is attached.

-- Insert more information about the data and the process, and how to run the notebook here.